RSHorizon/YAWL-Dashboard/yawl-web-frontend/README.md

 2. Install all dependencies automatically under node_modules with `yarn install`.
 3. Start build process with `ng build --prod` and wait.
 4. All result files are in the directory `dist`.
 5. Copy all files from dist to a webspace.
+(Alternatively, it is possible to host the YAWL Dashboard Frontend as a static resource in the Backend.
+To achieve this, static files have to be copied into yawl-dashboard-backend/src/resources/static/*, before building the backend.)
 6. Configure the webspace, that it delivers the index.html file for GET-Path `/` and all 404 errors.
 This is due to the routing mechanism in YAWL Web Admin.
 [More about this routing mechanism called HTML5 History PushState](https://angular.io/guide/router#appendix-locationstrategy-and-browser-url-styles).
 7. Customize your configuration by editing `config.json`.

-## Development version
+## Deployment for development

-1. Goto root path of YAWL Web Admin.
+1. Goto root path of YAWL Dashboard frontend.
 (E.g. `cd ~/yawl-web-frontend`)
 2. Install all dependencies automatically under node_modules with `yarn install`.
 3. Start serve process with `ng serve` and wait.